Tracy Harrison on Metal Toxicity, Health Coaches and the School of Applied Functional Medicine

 But we pair that with two things that I have really noticed are missing in the world of advanced technical training for practitioners, which is first of all, that devil in the detail know how and know how is very different from knowledge, right?
 A lot of folks have pedantic learning, but they don't necessarily know what they're going to actually

-Recommend to Fred tomorrow who's coming in at 930 a.m.
-And has these seven diagnoses and these 42 symptoms and this history and this diet and so we teach a lot of that tribal wisdom devil in the detail know-how that I Created a school and started offering because when I started learning functional medicine almost 15 years ago That was nowhere to be found a lot of a lot of science a lot of theory, but not a lot of know-how and so we also offer a lot of
+Recommend to Fred tomorrow who's coming in at 930 a.m and has these seven diagnoses and these 42 symptoms in this history and this diet and so we teach a lot of that tribal wisdom devil in the detail know-how that I Created a school and started offering because when I started learning functional medicine almost 15 years ago That was nowhere to be found a lot of a lot of science a lot of theory, but not a lot of know-how and so we also offer a lot of

 Practical case examples so that people can really jump in the pool as we like to say in practice with real life complex patient and client cases not artificial or overly simplified ones, but real life complexity So that's the second thing but I got to tell you the third thing is my favorite part.
 I really My team and I really worked really hard to create a warm loving respectful family of practitioners